Gastrointestinal Stromal Tumor (GIST)

 What are treatment side effects?

 Surgery can cause side effects like pain, bleeding, and infection.
-Your providers will talk with you about these before you have surgery.
+Your healthcare providers will talk with you about these before you have surgery.
 Side effects depend on the type of surgery done and where the tumor is.

 Targeted therapy medicines also cause side effects.
 These depend on which medicine is used.
 They can include: